Safe for the Road

 Make sure the mirrors are adjusted correctly and extension mirrors, where required, are removed when not towing.

-Payload is the weight of items that you are allowed to carry in the caravan for personal use and for essential items such as gas cylinders and battery.
+PAYLOAD Payload is the weight of items that you are allowed to carry in the caravan for personal use and for essential items such as gas cylinders and battery.
 You will find the figure in the handbook.
 Check the loaded weight of your caravan on a public weighbridge or use a weighing device periodically to make sure that you are not exceeding the maximum technically permissible loaded mass – MTPLM.

 Sometimes the spare wheel is standard equipment and hence within the unladen weight of caravan or MRO (mass in running order), but otherwise it is an optional extra with its weight coming out of your payload.
-Remember that fitting a caravan mover adds about 40kg to the caravan payload and can easily push you over the payload limit.
+Remember that fitting a caravan mover adds up to 40kg to the caravan payload and can easily push you over the payload limit.

 Caravans with brakes are legally required to have a breakaway cable fitted.
 In the unlikely event of the caravan becoming detached from the towcar, the cable will pull on the caravan brakes.